 Career.
 If personally reading my heart-felt message to my parents is a step outside of my comfort zone, resigning (immediate at that) from work, without a full-proof plan B in place, is a leap.

 Sure I’ve got a degree and a license as a professional health care provider, but my knowledge (not to mention my age) is no longer at its prime to consider going back in practice.
 Also, those many years spent in the call center industry not only made me jaded, it left other job’s paycheck less to be desired.

 How many times have you heard people say, “You can’t have it all.”?
-Twenty-twelve, generally, was a not-so-rough sea to sail.
+The previous year, generally, was a not-so-rough sea to sail.
 I have a great network of family and friends.
 The only thing that made me miserable was work; like a storm I saw in the horizon but was too indifferent to neither steer away from, nor bother to find a way out while I was being hammered by its callous winds.
 Resigning holds one of the top spots as the best decision I made in 2012.
 It saved my sanity.

 My mentor served as my guide out of the tempest; and now guides me (with much frustration) in developing a new skill as a web developer/virtual assistant.
 I don’t always get the concept, often not at first try, but I am getting there.
 Definitely getting there.
 After so long, I am again enjoying the work I do.
 The better rate, less work hours, not needing to commute (not to mention getting stuck in traffic) daily and not having to deal with office-mates I don’t like are added incentives.